The Mouse and the Unicorn King

 Thorin had grey hair and a bushy beard, which was a classic facial feature for most of his kind.
 A heavy hammer was held in his large hand with ease.
 The hammer was being moved around a lot and it was becoming likely that it would go flying in a matter of seconds.
 Should that happen, it wouldn’t be hard to guess the direction the attack would be directed at.

 It would be amusing to see Amber with a hammer lodged in her face, though perhaps an unhealthy addition for her, Mouse thought, a sly smile appearing.

 Not that anyone could notice the smile, since a face mask covered his nose and the lower half of his face.
 The mask had a small amount of deep purple trim, but was made mostly out leather.
 The leather was coal black, like the majority of his clothing.
 A hood was a necessary accessory, to help complete his look and protect his identity as much as possible.

 “Really?”
-Mouse asked aloud, before thinking to himself again.
+Mouse asked aloud.
 I guess, she is only a puppy, she doesn’t know any better.

 Besides, Mouse was a little curious as to what would happen if she drank this potion.
 It would be interesting if it made her a potted plant or perhaps filled the air with butterflies and flower petals.

 Now Mouse wasn’t a mean person, or at least not most of the time.
 However, a little amusement could always be added to the twenty-four hours that made up a day.
 Perhaps his lack of interfering wasn’t the right choice according to some, yet butting in on other people’s business wasn’t always a wise choice.
 That tended to get people into trouble, and Mouse wasn’t a troublemaker.
 This last thought made him grin.